“A full plate and flavorable

 “My point is you can make that kind of difference,” she insisted, prideful tear welling in her eye.

 “Whoa,” I flushed, hoping it was just a raindrop.
 “I’m no mining engineer, and for damn sure not Prussian…or Jewish.”

 “What’s that got to do with anything?
 You can be as much a mentsh as he was —I mean, everybody’s got a little Jewish in them, a little chosen peopleness.
 I’m talking about balls-out ambition and will power.
 You can do this, killer, I know you can.
 Deep down, so do you,” she said, poking my ribs.
 “Why else would you have come back out here?!”

-The first wave brought the sort of thin, transparent clouds that yielded moisture far beyond their visible means.
-But spritz turned to dark drizzle, and it condensed in short order to send Syd and me scurrying for shelter.
+The first wave brought the sort of thin, transparent clouds that yielded little more moisture beyond their visible means.
+But spritz turned to darker drizzle, and it condensed in short order to send Syd and me scurrying for shelter.
 She ran me around spindly, wind-shorn cypress, Montereys and Northfork Island pine, through the dwarf shrubs, santolina, blue gum eucalyptus and dragon trees that framed a grassed-over arbor Sutro’s villa had called home.